- ABOUT US

 The Confucius Institute Scholarship provides full coverage on tuition fees, accommodation fees, provides a living allowance and comprehensive medical insurance expenses.

-Applicants must be non-Chinese citizens in good health, aged between 18 and 35 (Chinese language teachers in post shall be aged below 45, and applicants for BTCSOL scholarship should be aged below 20).
+Applicants shall be non-Chinese citizens in good health, aged between 18 and 35 (Chinese language teachers in post shall be aged below 45, and applicants for BTCSOL scholarship should be aged below 20).

 Victorian Government Hamer Scholarship

-“Confucius China Studies Plan” (CCSP), previously known as “New China Study Plan”, was established by Confucius Institute Headquarters, to encourage a deeper understanding of China and the Chinese culture among young elites from around the world.
+“Confucius China Studies Plan” (CCSP), previously known as “New China Study Plan”, was established by Confucius Institute Headquarters, to encourage a deeper understanding of Chinese culture among young elites from around the world.
 Financial support is provided to successful applicants to support specific China-related research and other projects.

 The Confucius China Studies Program provides funding for doctoral students and academics to study or carry out work in China and for workshops and publications on China Studies related topics.

-Applications for the 2016 CCSP Fellowship are now open and will close on April 1st 2016.
+Applications for the 2020 CCSP Fellowship are now open all year round.
 The Confucius Institute at the University of Melbourne can help assist interested students and scholars with the process of applying for the CCSP Fellowship but it is not responsible for decisions or recommendations on applications or funding.

 There are a number of streams available including: